 What to Do with Hummus

 If you are wondering what to eat with hummus….well, the answer is just about anything.
 Yes, my friends, hummus goes with more than pita chips and you can use it for a variety of purposes.
-With your millennial pink beet hummus you can try:
+With your pink beetroot hummus you can try:

-- eating it with all sorts of veggies;
+- eating it with all sorts of veggies like carrot sticks;

 - putting it on all sorts of crackers and chips as a dip;